1101712/GuessTheNumber/README.md

 ### Expectation

-A user wants to have the option to define their preferred range within which a random number will be generated for guessing.
+A user wants to have the option to play the game at different difficulty levels, each with a distinct range of numbers.

 ### Result

-As a user, I found the feature to set my preferred number range using command-line arguments, giving me flexibility in defining the difficulty level.
+As a user, I found the feature to select my preferred difficulty level, which determines the range of numbers for guessing.
+This provided me with varied levels of challenge and kept the game engaging.

 ### Expectation